cglacet/bear/README.md

 # Automatically add back-references to all your Bear notes

-:warning: Make sure to backup your notes before trying this
+:warning: Make sure to backup your notes before trying this, or just try it in [test mode](#use-in-test-mode).

 **Back references to notes**
 ```bash